Clausius-Mossotti Relation Revisited: Media with Electric and Magnetic Response: Conclusion

 We have shown that if the constituents are both magnetic and electric, within a generalized CMR, the resultant index of refraction can become anomalously large, go to zero or become negative.
-Thus, Eqs~\eqref{eq:epsilon_ind}-\eqref{eq:gamma} provide the means for the design of materials with exotic properties.
-These results have implications for other generalizations of mixing rules and other homogenizations~\cite{Sihvola1999} including but not limiting to non-linear effects~\cite{gehring_observation_2006,bigelow_superluminal_2003,wang_gain-assisted_2000}, permanent dipole moment~\cite{debye1912theorie}, temperature-dependence~\cite{reitz2008foundations}, and constituents with particular shape and volume~\cite{garnett_xii_1904,garnett_vii_1906}.
+Thus, Eq.~\eqref{eq:epsilon_ind}-Eq.~\eqref{eq:gamma} provide the means for the design of materials with exotic properties.
+We suggest that all-dielectric nanocolloids~\cite{Hinamoto2020ColloidalMetafluids} and split-ring resonator~\cite{smith_composite_2000}, exhibiting both strong electric and magnetic responses, may serve as promising building blocks for such materials.
+Our results have implications for other generalizations of mixing rules and other homogenizations~\cite{Sihvola1999} including, but not limiting to, non-linear effects~\cite{gehring_observation_2006,bigelow_superluminal_2003,wang_gain-assisted_2000}, permanent dipole moment~\cite{debye1912theorie}, temperature-dependence~\cite{reitz2008foundations}, and constituents with particular shape and volume~\cite{garnett_xii_1904,garnett_vii_1906,Alu2005PolarizabilitiesLayers,Werdehausen2018DesignNanocomposites}.
+It should be noted that if the resultant index of refraction reaches an excessively high value, leading to very short wavelengths inside the medium, it can exceed the volume limit of the individual particles, expressed as $V_L < 1/\rho \ll \lambda^3$.
+Consequently, the effective medium theory becomes inadequate under such circumstances.
+This theory is applicable only when the wavelength within the effective medium is significantly larger than the dimensions of the composites.
+In instances where a significantly large resultant index of refraction occurs, it may potentially impact the accuracy of the results presented, to some extent.

 We thank Prof. Vadim A. Markel from the University of Pennsylvania and Prof. John C. Schotland from Yale University for fruitful discussions.